Blu-ray: Blu-ray 3D

 Sony added Blu-ray 3D support to its PlayStation 3 console via a firmware upgrade on September 21, 2010.
 The console had previously gained 3D gaming capability via an update on April 21, 2010.
 Since the version 3.70 software update on August 9, 2011, the PlayStation 3 can play DTS-HD Master Audio and DTS-HD High Resolution Audio while playing 3D Blu-ray.
 Dolby TrueHD is used on a small minority of Blu-ray 3D releases, and bitstreaming implemented in slim PlayStation 3 models only (original "fat" PS3 models decode internally and send audio as LPCM).
 The PlayStation VR can also be used to watch these movies in 3D on a PlayStation 4.
-As of 2018, most major home entertainment studios, such as Walt Disney Studios, Sony Pictures, MGM, and Universal Pictures had discontinued the Blu-ray 3D format in North America, but continued to produce and sell them in other regions such as South America, Europe, Asia, and Australia.
+As of 2018, most major home entertainment studios, such as Walt Disney Studios, Sony Pictures, MGM, Universal Pictures, and Warner Archive Collection had discontinued the Blu-ray 3D format in North America, but continued to produce and sell them in other regions such as South America, Europe, Asia, and Australia.
 Paramount Pictures has ceased sales and productions of 3D Blu-ray Discs all over the world, its last 3D releases being Ghost in the Shell and Transformers: The Last Knight, while Warner Bros. continued to sell and produce 3D Blu-ray Discs in North America until 2022 with their last film released on the format being Dune.
+Kino Lorber (in occasional conjunction with Warner Archive Collection) still sometimes releases digitally restored 3D Blu-ray versions of films from the classic 3D era, often under license from other studios.
+The German boutique label Turbine Media released several recent Paramount Pictures and Universal Pictures films on Blu-ray 3D.
+Turbine also released Blu-ray 3D versions of F9: The Fast Saga and Fast X, which were never released in 3D in North America.
+Most Blu-ray 3D releases by Turbine feature Dolby Atmos sound, and are all region-free.
+In Japan, Marvel Cinematic Universe films continue to release on Blu-ray 3D by Happinet to 2025.

 In 2023, a remastered version of Avatar and its sequel were both released on Blu-ray 3D.
-These were Disney's first 3D releases since 2017.
+These were Disney's first two 3D releases in North America since 2017.
+Furthermore, a Blu-ray 3D release of Avatar: Fire and Ash was also released in May of 2026 for North America, marking the studio’s final Blu-ray 3D release in that region since 2023.